GMartin-Data/jm_project/README.md

 # **Install**
 You can opt for a use of basic tools to manage the project (i.e. `venv` and `pip`.)
 ## **Virtual Environment**
 It's of course best practise to create a virtual environment.
-This can be performer, inside a folder dedicated to the project, with the following command:
+This can be performed, inside a folder dedicated to the project, with the following command:

 `python -m venv .venv` (on some Linux distributions, it's possible you'll have to switch `python` to `python3`)